Download our brochure Download our app

 What Causes Vaginal Laxity After Childbirth?

-Hormonal changes after birth also contribute.
-Lower oestrogen levels can temporarily thin vaginal tissue and reduce elasticity.
+• Hormonal changes: lower oestrogen levels can temporarily thin vaginal tissue and reduce elasticity.
+Pregnancy hormones loosen pelvic ligaments; postpartum oestrogen drops during breastfeeding can cause dryness.

 • Reduced sensation during intimacy